purescript/purescript/psc-ide/PROTOCOL.md

 The following format is returned as the Result:

 The `definedAt`, `documentation`, as well as the `declarationType` field might be `null` if they couldn't be extracted from a source file.
-The `declarationType` represents if a given declaration is a `value`, `type`, `typeSynonym`, `dataConstructor`, `typeClass`, `valueOperator`, `typeOperator`, or a `moduleName`.
-This information helps users in subsequent import commands.
-It increases their confidence that what they're about to import is actually what they meant and allows to produce namespace filters to import identifiers that have multiple meanings in their source file.
+See the [Declaration Type Filter](#declaration-type-filter) further down for all possible values of declaration types and how to use this information.

 ```json
 [